smbjorklund/cellproject/sites/all/modules/ajout-nt2/toc_filter/README.txt

 - Table of Contents: Adds a filter that generates Tables of contents for pages with  '[toc ...]' tags or that have a predetermined number of headers. http://drupal.org/project/tableofcontents
-  [A more powerful (and complex) solution to building heirachical TOCs]
+  [A more powerful (and complex) solution to building hierarchical TOCs]

 - Table of Contents: Automatically create table of contents (jumplinks) for long pages in Drupal